graphcommerce-org/graphcommerce/.changeset/little-shirts-film.md

 ---
-"@graphcommerce/graphcms-ui": patch
+'@graphcommerce/graphcms-ui': patch
 ---

-feat(GCOM-1190): add renderer to support rendering Hygraph elements with a CSS class
+Added support to add css class names to RichText elements from Hygraph